OctopusDeploy/docs/docs/octopus-rest-api/examples/get-steps-using-role.md

 ---

 ## Description
-These scripts will display all projects in a space that target the given role
+These scripts will display all projects in a space that target the given role.

 ## Usage
 Provide values for the following: